-This hearty casserole calls for garbanzo beans instead of tuna, and mushrooms instead of the traditional can of salt-heavy Cream of Mushroom Soup (has over 1,000mg sodium per can).
-Perfect for “comfort food” night.
-No-nut option as well.
+This hearty casserole calls for garbanzo beans instead of tuna–a surprising but wonderful substitution–and sliced mushrooms instead of the traditional can of dairy-and salt-heavy Cream of Mushroom soup.

 - 2 teaspoons granulated onion

 - ½ teaspoon granulated garlic

 - ½ teaspoon ground white pepper

 - 3 to 4 teaspoons kelp granules (for a seafood flavor; optional)

 - Place all of the sauce ingredients (milk, cashews, granulated onion and garlic, white pepper, and kelp granules, if using) into a blender, and set aside for at least 15 minutes (so the cashews can soften).